Riftwalker Guide

 • It has more hitpoints and more damage reduction than the water entity

-• This makes it easier for another healer (or you casting regenerate entity) to heal it and keep it tanking during tougher fights
+• This makes it easier for another healer to heal it and keep it tanking during tougher fights

 • Cons: